 The source contains a variety of options for a more rigid and influxible constitution, reforms through larger reforms than have occurred since 1997.
-However, this is not to say that constitutional reforms such as decreasing, have been weak and incomplete, incorpor as increasing democratisation and representation has been broadly successful.
+However, this is not to say that constitutional reforms such as decreasing, have been weak and incomplete, inarpor as increasing democratisation and representation has been broadly successful.

-The first, and most important constitutional regions proposed by the Pairtical and Constitutional Committee is the giving of extra power to the Iddicing transh, in order to overdum laws that are inconsistent with the Constitution This is very important as it would undermine a partiamentary sovereignty: the concept that under our uncodified constitution, Pariament is the highest source of authority.
-On the one hand, this would be good at enouring that the judiciary branch cause prevent (aws that could potentially norm minority groups, or stop elected dictation.
-They would also be able to do far more, unlike at prevent when the judiciary may only suggest intervene if a politician non acted were view (beyond their power) and point out, but are withhoused powerters, it something is incompatible white that Allmon Rights Acta purchase processes a codified constitution, and these extra parent to the judicial branch would ensure that if something was ruled unconstitutional, a super majority or smiles porcess would be required to change these extransactives and super majority or smiles porcess would be required to change these extransactives and super majority or smiles porcess would be required to change these extransactives and super majority or smiles porcess would be required to change these extransactives and super majority or smiles porcess would be and harm parliamentary solverigney.
-The effect of this is that if p Parliament into the highest source of authority, and the constitution is because the source suggests it should be addited, there can be slow change, not in keeping with changing social values.
-This can be seen in the US, which has an amendment process similar to what would occur as a result of the proposed reforms, in which only 27 constitutional amendments have been passed Thus, parliamentary solvereignly is vital, to as a flexible constitution can be good for gradual most important change, and a lot of the benefits of greates piduciary power are already seen, as laws incompatible with the Human Kignes Aut, and politicions acting when when
+The first and most important constitutional regions proposed by the Palitical and Constitutional Committee is the giving of extra powers to the Indiciary transh, in order to overain law that are inconsistent with the Constitution This is very important as it would undermine a partiamentary sourceignty: the concept that under our uncodified constitution, Pariament is the highest source of authority.
+On the one hand, this would be good at enouring that the judiciary branch cause prevent (aws that could potentially norm ministry groups, or stop elected dictation.
+They would also be able to do far more, unlike at prevent when the judiciary may only suggest intervene if a politician has acted were view (beyond their power) and point but, but are unimately powerless, if something is incompatible white that Allmon Rights Acta purchase processes a codified constitution, and these extra parety to the judicial branch would ensure that if something was much unconstitutional, a super majority or similar portess would be required to change these extransactivational, a super majority or similar portess would be required to change these extransactivational laws.

+Despite this, as the critical opinion points out, the Human Rights Act already allows for a declaration of incompatibility without harming parliamentary sovereignty.
+This is so say that under the current model, the judiciary branch can declare things to construent human rights, without needing to be given every powers that and harm parliamentary solverigney.
+The effect of this is that if p Parliament into the highest source of authority, and the constitution is, because the source suggests it should be codified, there can be slow change, not in keeping with changing social values.
+This can be seen in the US, which has an amendment process similar to what would occur as a result of the proposed reforms, in which only 27 constitutional amendments have been passed Thus, parliamentary solvereignly is vital, to as a frexible constitution can be good for gradual most important change, and a lot of the benefits of greates piduciary powers are already seen, as laws incompatible with the Human Kignes Aut, and politicions acting when when